 - see Restore bookmarks from backup or move them to another computer

-- and How to use bookmarks to save and organize your favorite websites_how-can-i-organize-my-bookmarks
+- and Create bookmarks to save your favorite webpages_how-can-i-organize-my-bookmarks

 Yes copying back one file at a time is a much better idea than copying back the whole lot.